beyondessential/tupaia/packages/ui-map-components/README.md

 ## Leaflet

-The components are mostly built on top of components from the [Leaflet JS library](https://leafletjs.com).
+The components are mostly built on top of components from the [Leaflet](https://leafletjs.com) library.

 ## Notes on approach